wp-plugins/wp-mobile-edition/readme.txt

 * Smart Formatting: It doesn't matter whether users are viewing your site horizontally or vertically, mTheme will re-position all media on the fly.

-* Full Comments System: Default wordpressor or DISQUS
+* Full Comments System: Default wordpressor or DISQUS.

 * You can choose from 16 different color schemes in the settings panel.